gndclouds/gndclouds/_posts/speechify-browsers-and-screen-readers.md

 ![plugin or app feature](/img/speechify/69935E8D-4E88-4695-8588-A62D4DD1A5A4.jpeg) &nbsp;
 Additional Layouts
 One of our strengths is how quickly you can highlight some text on a page and have it read back to you.
 But if we look at Evernote there could be a significant benefit to having a more advanced screen reader.
 One that allowed for annotations without leaving the webpage.
-There is also a wide range of options around how we signal which word, sentence, or section is spoken.
+There is also a wide range of options around how we signal which word, sentence, or div is spoken.
 Do we underline, highlight, or isolate the text?
 &nbsp;
 Adding content to the web app from chrome extension might look like, starting with launching a mini-player. ⤵ &nbsp;